 Finally, if you are in a leadership role I encourage you to diversify your workplace and to implement sexual harassment training.
 When we do go back to work we want an industry that is safe and diverse.

-Calling All Crows has an extensive sexual harassment training program and will work with you.
+Has an extensive sexual harassment training program and will work with you.
 Contact Kim Warnick

 Hope to see you on the road soon.